 When is the Best Time to Go

-Hiking the Monks Trail Chiang Mai can be done any time of year.
-The best time to do the hike is in the early morning or for sunrise in order to beat the school and business traffic and to get great golden views over Chiang Mai City.
+Hiking the Monks Trail in Chiang Mai can be done any time of year.
+The best time to do the hike is in the early morning or at sunrise in order to beat the school and business traffic and to get great golden views over Chiang Mai City.

 Tip for Expats and Locals: You can join the Doi Suthep Walker’s Facebook Group to find useful and up-to-date information on hiking around Doi Suthep and the Monks Trail Chiang Mai.

 Wat Pha Lat - Forest Temple Chiang Mai

 The temple of Wat Pha Lat is the main attraction and end-point on the Monks Trail.
 Wat Pha Lat translates to "Sloping Rock Monastery" in Thai.

 This small monastery was constructed to serve the purpose of a rest and prayer stop for people and monks walking up to Doi Suthep.
 However, since Doi Suthep is now accessible by road, the monastery has turned into a monks' residence and meditation center.

 Upon reaching Wat Pha Lat, the forest temple, you'll realize that you have several areas to explore.
 Perhaps the first thing you'll notice is the long dragon bridge that runs down the mountain to the edge of the flowing river.
 Also, there are several smaller temples and stupas, as well as many statues and depictions of Buddhist deities around the monastery worthy of a look.

 So, what's next?
 After the Monks Trail hike, you'll have three options.
 I've outlined each below to help you better plan your day hiking in the Doi Suthep mountains above Chiang Mai.